-As part of the degree requirement, all students must submit a passing score on the Praxis II: Subject Assessments exam two weeks prior to graduation.
+As part of the degree requirement, all students must submit a passing score on the Praxis II: Subject Assessments Test no later than two weeks prior to graduation.
+The test may not be taken before the spring semester of the final year of the program.